prakharrathi25/mindfire-quest/README.md

 ##### How to Implement

-T2 notebook for any object detection algorithm implementation from Tensorflow Hub.
+T2 notebook for any object detection algorithm implementation from Tensorflow Hub - [find here](https://github.com/prakharrathi25/mindfire-quest/blob/main/notebooks/T2%20Object%20Detection%20Inference%20and%20TF%20Hub)

 - **Step 1:** Open buildings georeferencing notebook as example for the 2/3 of the continent of Africa for building detection and coordinates extraction as well as Github repos for USA&Canada